Ultimate quantum sensitivity in the estimation of the delay between two interfering photons through frequency-resolving sampling: Conclusions

+Furthermore, the precision of this technique is not limited by the detector time resolution required to resolve directly the time delay as in time-resolved measurements~\cite{Scott2020}.
+Indeed, this constraint is circumvented by a much less demanding resolution in the frequency domain which aims only to ensure photon indistinguishability in time at the detectors independently of the precision one wants to achieve in the estimation.
+Instead, such a precision is fundamentally limited mainly by the minimum achievable temporal bandwidth of the photons.
+These results have therefore the potential to substantially improve the precision and the duration of the measurement of current and future sensing techniques (e.g. optical coherence tomography~\cite{Aumann2019}, quantitative phase microscopy~\cite{Nguyen2022}, holographic interference microscopy~\cite{Tishko2011}) employing photons that are shorter than the delay to be measured, with applications, among others, in biomedical sensing~\cite{Drexler2001,Park2018}, such as surface roughness characterization~\cite{Saarakkala2009}, and more in general in the characterization of any semi-transparent sample.

-We emphasize that, since time and frequency are conjugate parameters, it is possible to obtain the same results, inverting the role of time and frequency in this estimation scheme.
-In other words it is possible to enhance the precision of two-photon interference protocols for the estimation of the frequency shift between two independent photons through time-resolving measurements.
-These results are therefore, in principle, applicable to general estimation schemes based on any pair of conjugate parameters, such as position and momentum or angular position and orbital angular momentum.
-Furthermore, an extension of such results to more than two photons could lead in future works to the demonstration of a quantum metrological advantage of inner-mode multi-photon interference in more general linear optical networks with a larger number $N$ of non-entangled input photons~\cite{Laibacher2018}.
+From a more fundamental perspective, the proposed technique unravels the full metrological power of frequency-resolved sampling measurements allowing to infer high-precision information about the photon in the conjugate (time) domain that would otherwise be completely lost.
+We also emphasize that it is possible to operate the same technique to enhance the precision of two-photon interference protocols for the estimation of the frequency shift between two independent photons through time-resolving measurements, i.e. inverting the role of the two conjugate variables.
+These results are thus applicable, in principle, to general estimation schemes based on any pair of conjugate parameters, such as position and momentum or angular position and orbital angular momentum.
+They also lay the foundations for future schemes based on multi-parameter resolved measurements able to increase the indistinguishability of photons at the detectors in multiple degrees of freedom, and therefore enhance the metrological capabilities of multi-photon interference techniques.